Dollar claws back some of its losses ahead of jobs data

 “Today’s U.S. labour market report poses only temporary downside risk to the cross,” ING said in a note.

 Elsewhere, the dollar added to recent gains against the Japanese yen, helping it move away from a four-month low of 108.28 hit a week ago.
-The dollar rose 0.4 percent on the day to 109.865.
+The dollar rose 0.4 percent on the day to 109.865 JPY=.

 For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets